 Waterways of Ulster and thereabouts

-Here are some pages about the Junction Navigation, which later became known as the Ballinamore & Ballyconnell Canal and later still as the Shannon–Erne Waterway.
+Here is my top-level page about the Junction Navigation, which later became known as the Ballinamore & Ballyconnell Canal and later still as the Shannon–Erne Waterway.

 The role of the cads and bounders of the Ulster Canal Company in getting a canal built at taxpayers’ expense